adarsh-srinivasan/adarsh-srinivasan/content/publication/a-mceliece-cryptosystem-using-permutation-codes/index.md

 ---
-title: " A McEliece cryptosystem using permutation codes"
+title: " A McEliece cryptosystem using permutation codes "
 publication_types:
   - "3"
 authors:
   - admin
-  - Ayan
+  - Ayan Mahalanobis
 doi: https://arxiv.org/abs/2111.02119
 abstract: "This paper is an attempt to build a new public-key cryptosystem;
   similar to the McEliece cryptosystem, using permutation error-correcting